hikmetat/TurkishNumberText/README.md

 NAME
 ====

-Lingua::TR::Numbers - blah blah blah
+Lingua::TR::Numbers - A raku module for converting numbers to Turkish text

 SYNOPSIS
 ========